missjwo/wp-community-uk-slack/README.md

 ###8.
 License And Attribution

-This Code of Conduct is a direct swipe from the awesome work of Open Source Bridge, but with our event information substituted.
+This Code of Conduct is a swipe from the awesome work of Open Source Bridge, but with our Slack information substituted.
 The original is available at http://opensourcebridge.org/about/code-of-conduct/ and is released under a Creative Commons Attribution-ShareAlike license.